Installing a Client App Using Docker

 BB_CLIENT_ID: "<enter client id here>" BB_CLIENT_SECRET: "<enter client secret here>"

 <your_client_secret> with the Client ID and Client Secret values for the application you registered.

 Save the file.

 Make sure Docker is running.
-Go to the terminal window you should still have open and make sure you are in the top level directory for the sample client code:
+Go to the terminal window (still open) and make sure you are in the top-level directory for the sample client code:

 cd ~/Dev/bluebutton-sample-client-rails docker-compose up

-When you build the docker image for the first time it will run through an 8 step build process.
+When you build the Docker image for the first time, it will run through an eight-step build process.
 This can take about 5 minutes.
 Time to make a cup of tea…

 The process will be complete when you see messages that look something like this:

 6. Open your Web Browser and Access the Client Application